FDOPEN(3P) POSIX Programmer's Manual FDOPEN(3P)

 The error and end-of-file indicators for the stream shall be cleared.

-The fdopen() function may cause the st_atime field of the underlying
+The fdopen() function may cause the last data access timestamp of the

 If fildes refers to a shared memory object, the result of the fdopen()